Consensus Engine LogoConsensus Engine

 Because they are best at trend framing, but trend alone does not explain momentum, volatility, or participation.

 Consensus Engine helps traders organize Moving Averages, related indicators, and multi-timeframe context in one structured dashboard.
+For the broader authority page, continue to crypto indicators.

 © 2026 Consensus